-If LeafDNS shows similar to above, this can mean a couple different occurrences.
+If LeafDNS shows similar to above, this can mean a couple of different occurrences.
 When this error is shown, confirm that the nameservers listed there are correct for your service.
 You may also use the IP addresses listed to confirm they are referencing the correct server.

-In the event you are not using our Cloud DNS Manager for the DNS of the domain, make sure the DNS service is up and running.
+If you are not using our Cloud DNS Manager for the DNS of the domain, make sure the DNS service is up and running.
 On Managed Services, our Team will gladly assist in checking this for you.

 No WWW Record